 Your Guide To The Manson Family Members — And Where They Are Now

 This story was originally published in 2017 and has been updated multiple times to reflect the status of various Manson family members.
-It was most recently updated in October 2022 when a Gov. Gavin Newsom reversed the parole board's recommendate to release Patricia Krenwinkel on parole.
+It was most recently updated Feb.
+28, 2023 with reports of Linda Kasabian's death.

 Charles Manson was a troubled youth who, after spending more than half of his life in prison, finagled his way into becoming a guru in the California hippie scene.
 Those who joined his commune demonstrated utter devotion, ultimately agreeing to participate in what Manson called Helter Skelter, named after the Beatles track of the same name.
 Helter Skelter had very little to do with the song, however.

 According to testimony from ex-followers, Manson intended to incite a race war by framing the Black Panthers for the murders of various wealthy, white people.
 He believed that once the race war began, he and his followers would hide until it had ended.
 He was certain Black people would win but wouldn't know how to govern themselves.
 That's when he would emerge and take over.
 His followers bought into it and agreed to commit acts of unparalleled barbarity on their leader's behalf.
 The group became known as the Manson Family.